kovalev-andrew/canban/README.md

 ## Features

+- **Google SSO Authentication**: Sign in with your Google account
+- **User-specific Tasks**: Each user sees and manages only their own tasks
 - **Kanban Board**: Drag-and-drop task management with three columns (To Do, In Progress, Done)
 - **Task Management**: Create, edit, and delete tasks with priorities and due dates
 - **Modern UI**: Beautiful, responsive design with smooth animations